How Children’s Mercy leverages patient sentiment feedback tools to boost caregiver recognition

 3) The Rising Star

-Finally, drawing upon NRC Health’s Real-time Feedback data, this award was granted to the clinicians and units whose experience scores improved the most in a year.
+Finally, drawing upon NRC Health’s patient feedback data, this award was granted to the clinicians and units whose experience scores improved the most in a year.

 Giving these award-winners a plaque, balloons, and treats helped them feel celebrated for a job well done.